aFuzzyBear/astro-ui/docs/XElement/Getting_Started/Introduction.md

 Along with implementing a file-based routing system for Multi-Page Applications, it is pushing the envelope of front-end web design.

-Of Astro's many significant contributions to the ecosystem, a key one was introducing Jason Millar's concept of island architecture, whereby every component rendered on the screen is an isolated 'island' on a page that has already been rendered by a server.
+Of Astro's many significant contributions to the ecosystem, a key one was introducing Jason Millar's concept of island architecture.

+Whereby every component rendered on the screen is an isolated 'island' on a page that has already been rendered by a server.

 These  components then become *dynamic regions* that denotes where each of the islands are injected on the client side using a specialised process called *Partial Hydration*.